eReefs/ereefs.github.io/docs/research/pesticide_modelling_and_management.md

 ---
-toc: true
-toc_sticky: true
+classes: wide
+title: Pesticide Modelling and Management
 ---

-# Pesticide Modelling and Management

-## Overview
 Pesticides from agricultural runoff have been detected above marine water quality guidelines for the GBR and here eReefs can be used to inform management strategies.

 ## eReefs Products used